-Although the festival has always started in September and ended in November, Disney extended the dates for 2014.
+Although the festival has always started in September and ended in November, Disney has extended the time span in recent years.

-In 2014, the Food and Wine Festival was held September 19 through November 10.
+In 2016, the Food and Wine Festival will be held September 14 through November 14.

 What takes place at the Food and Wine Festival?